Iva Bittová: Biography

 In 2015, she graduated from Masaryk University in Brno having undertaken a bachelor program in early music.
 In 2018, she was awarded a master's degree in musicology by the same university.
 She received a Peter S. Reed Foundation grant in 2018.

 Bittová recorded her first full-length solo album Iva Bittová in 1991, followed by River of Milk, her first United States release.
 In 1997, she began exploring classical music with a series of concerts and recording an album of Béla Bartók's violin duets.
 Leoš Janáček Moravian folk poetry in songs, Slovak Songs by Béla Bartók, Alfred Schnittke's Faustus Cantata.
 She collaborated with Vladimír Václavek to record a double album Bílé Inferno (White Inferno) in 1997.
 The success of this release led to Bittová and Václavek establishing Čikori, an association of musicians involved in improvisational music.

-Bittová has performed with a number of avant-garde musicians internationally, including Fred Frith, Chris Cutler and Tom Cora, Bill Frissel, Marc Ribot, Hamid Drake, Evan Ziporyn, Bobby McFerrin and has given solo concerts across the world.
-Bittová lived in the village of Lelekovice near Brno with her two sons, Matouš and Antonín.
-She now resides in Rhinebeck, New York, with her son Antonín.

-Her ancestors come from India.
-Her son's name (Matouš) means "gift by God".
-It comes from Hebrew name Matthiyah.
-Her name means "yew" in Germanic languages.

 Bittová's music

 Bittová's music is a blend of rock and East European music which she describes as "my own personal folk music".
 Her violin playing mixes different techniques, including playing the strings with various objects and plucking them like a banjo.
 Her vocal utterances range from traditional singing to chirping, cackling and deep throat noises.
 She puts her whole body into her performances, drawing on her theatrical skills.
 AllMusic.com writes: "Her irresistible charm, original use of voice, and fondness of melodies that sit on the border of avant-garde and playground nursery rhymes won her devoted fans around the world."

-Iva Bittová's countryman Milan Kundera from Brno, wrote how Europe's "small nations" form another Europe.
-The violinist-vocalist may be a "small nation" Czech but her musical worldview and visionary creativity acknowledge no borders.
+The music journalist Ken Hunt wrote about her: "Iva Bittová's countryman Milan Kundera from Brno, wrote how Europe's 'small nations' form another Europe.
+The violinist-vocalist may be a 'small nation' Czech but her musical worldview and visionary creativity acknowledge no borders.
 Her powers of spontaneous creativity are more bountiful than it is fair to confer on one person.
-Witness and marvel.
+Witness and marvel."